1. The Permit holder shall, at all times, remain an accredited or

 2. This Permit does not authorise dealings with GMOs that are

-otherwise prohibited for marketing purposes.
+otherwise prohibited for marketing or feed, food and processing 8

 3. This Permit remains in force until it is suspended, cancelled or